 Due to the paralysis of the frontal branch of the facial nerve (ramus frontotemporalis) the frontalis muscle (m. frontalis) is paralyzed on one side.
 Since the forehead muscle normally has a resting tension (resting tone) and fixes the eyebrow at or above the level of the bony edge of the eye socket, its slackening also results in a one-sided lowering of the eyebrow and even of the upper eyelid below.
 This leads to both functional impairment and aesthetical disturbance.
 In severe cases, the field of vision may be restricted: the patient describes "a black roof" at the upper and outer edge of his field of vision.
 The resting symmetry and the overall harmony of the face can be permanently disturbed even by a slightly asymmetrical brow height.

-For improvement, surgical brow lifting can be performed by a brow-pexy or an endocopic brow lift (access via small incisions with hidden scars from the parietal region).
+Brow lift and forehead lift for facial palsy (bell's palsy): for improvement, surgical brow lifting can be performed by a brow-pexy or an endocopic brow lift (access via small incisions with hidden scars from the parietal region).

 This lady showed a distinct low brow on the left side in an incomplete paresis due to paralysis of the forehead muscle.
 It is impressively demonstrated how the so-called brow ptosis also makes the eye appear somewhat smaller.
 The overall harmony of the face and symmetry at rest could be elegantly and effectively improved by an endoscopic elevation of the periorbital complex (eyebrow and upper eyelid).
 The method is performed with a camera system and fine instruments through small incisions in the hair-bearing area of the scalp and leaves no visible scars.